chdh/dsp-collection-js/README.md

-# The source-code.biz JavaScript (TypeScript) DSP Collection
+# The source-code.biz JavaScript DSP Collection

-A collection of JavaScript (TypeScript) modules for digital signal processing.
+A collection of JavaScript modules for digital signal processing (written in TypeScript).

 (This package is currently in development)